 Further information about diabetes life insurance for diabetics and how it might affect you.
 Unusual signs of Type 2 diabetes you should knowFind out more

 Until recently, if you are one of the estimated 4 million people in the UK living with diabetes, successfully getting a life insurance policy was at best time consuming and at worst costly or unachievable.Find out more

-A large part of what we do at I’m Insured is to take the time to understand each of our customers personal circumstances as well as what they hope to achieve in terms of their life insurance arrangements, for example to cover a mortgage, provider protection for their family or cover funeral expenses.
+We take the time to understand each of our customers personal circumstances and what life insurance they are looking for.
+For example to cover a mortgage, provider protection for their family or cover funeral expenses.

 That means you can nominate somebody to look after the money if you die and there’s a payout before you want the intended recipient to get the money.
 A common example is parents who want to have the payout go to a child only once the child turns 18 or 21.
 Putting a policy into trust also ensures that the payout goes to your intended recipient and can’t be seized by creditors if you have any debts when you die.
 There may also be tax benefits to putting a policy into trust.